 The oceanside transects in the Upper Keys exhibited the lowest overall CHLA concentrations of any area in the FKNMS.
 Transects off the Middle and Lower Keys showed that a drop in CHLA occurred at reef tract sites; there was no linear decline with distance from shore.
-Interestingly, CHLA concentrations in the Tortugas transect showed a similar pattern as the mainland Keys (Boyer and Briceño 2007).
 Inshore and Hawk Channel CHLA concentrations among Middle Keys, Lower Keys and Tortugas sites were not significantly different.
-As inshore CHLA concentrations in the Tortugas were similar to those in the Middle and Lower Keys, we see no evidence of persistent phytoplankton bloom transport from Florida Bay.
 The recently installed SHORE stations show higher CHLA concentrations than those of LK, MD, UK and OFF stations underscoring the anthropogenic impact.

-Figure 24.
-Distributions of surface chlorophyll a across the region during 2015.
+Figure 20.
+Distributions of surface chlorophyll a across the FKNMS during 2017.

-Along with TP, turbidity is probably the second most important determinant of local ecosystem health (Fig. 25).
+Along with TP, turbidity is probably the second most important determinant of local ecosystem health (Fig. 21).
 The fine grained, low density carbonate sediments in this area are easily re-suspended, rapidly transported, and have high light scattering potential.
 Sustained high turbidity of the water column indirectly affects benthic community structure by decreasing light penetration, promoting seagrass extinction.
 Large scale observations of turbidity clearly show patterns of onshore-offshore gradients which extend out onto the Shelf to the Marquesas (Stumpf et al. 1999).
 Strong turbidity gradients have been observed on the Shelf but reef tract levels remain remarkably low regardless of inshore levels.
 Elevated turbidity in the backcountry is most probably due to the shallow water column being easily re-suspended by wind and wave action.